-A continuous glucose monitor has two parts.
+A continuous glucose monitor (CGM) has two parts.
 You wear one part—the sensor—against your skin.
 It has a tiny needle that stays under your skin and constantly reads your blood sugar level.
 It sends this information to a wireless receiver.
 The receiver can tell you if your blood sugar is going up or down—and how fast.
-And you can download this information to your computer to help you identify trends in your blood sugar level.
+And you can view the stored data on a computer to help you identify trends in your blood sugar level.

 Author: Healthwise Staff